jingyingwang/jingyingwang.github.io/content/posts/courses.md

 * HIST 299J Intellectuals & Power in Europe
 * ENGL 125 Readings in English Poetry I
 * ENGL 386 Queer Writing Before Stonewall
+* ENGL 128 Readings in Comparative World English Literatures
+* ENGL 526 History and Theory of the Lyric, Medieval and Modern
+* ENGL 597 Writing Identity

 **other courses**